What is Google Page Speed Insights and Why is It Important?

 The faster the download speed, the greater the impression.

 However, measuring such speeds requires something like Google Page Speed Insights (GPSI), so that you can get a better understanding of how your site performs.
-Understanding page speed and what can be done to improve it can go a long way towards boosting your website.
+Understanding page speed and what can be done to improve it can go a long way towards boosting your website and improving your website ranking.

 Essentially, Google Page Speed Insights provides information on the performance of web pages.
 This includes both computer and mobile devices.
 The resulting information can be used to determine if the speed of the pages can be improved.
 The GPSI can be used both in real world settings and in the lab to gauge the basic speed in which your pages download to different devices.